aayushagrawal135/circleci-eval/README.md

-Test if builds go as webhooks or per push: part 2.2
+Test if builds has scm info enriched in them